Skip to Main Content

 At its October 4, 1999, meeting, the Sacramento City Unified School District (SCUSD) Board of Education cited Dr. David P. Meaney, Sacramento County Superintendent of Schools, as a "champion" of the school district.
 Joining Dr. Meaney as a co-champion was Dr. Alice Furry, Director of the Packard Reading Lions Center, operated out of the Sacramento County Office of Education as a resource for reading programs in 27 school districts throughout the state.

 SCUSD Board President Jay Schenirer, joined by Board member Karen Young, announced that Drs.
 Meaney and Furry were being honored for their "very significant contributions to the increased achievement of district students."
 Through the efforts of Dr. Meaney and Dr. Furry, they said, numerous reading improvement programs have been implemented within the Sacramento City Unified School District – including the nationally known Middle School Reading Demonstration Program at C.M.
 Goethe Middle School in South Sacramento.
-The Goethe Middle School eighth grade cohort (those Goethe students who were seventh-graders in 1998 and eighth-graders in 1999) improved their reading performance by 14 percentile points, the second-highest gain among all California schools receiving Middle School Reading Demonstration Grants from the California Department of Education.
+The Goethe Middle School eighth-grade cohort (those Goethe students who were seventh-graders in 1998 and eighth-graders in 1999) improved their reading performance by 14 percentile points, the second-highest gain among all California schools receiving Middle School Reading Demonstration Grants from the California Department of Education.

 David Meaney and Alice Furry also were instrumental in securing funding through The David and Lucile Packard Foundation which enabled Sacramento City Unified School District to introduce and accelerate its reading improvement program.
-Results recently released by SCUSD showed impressive gains made in reading by students, notably 2,400 more elementary level students reading at or above grade level within the district.
+Results recently released by SCUSD showed impressive gains made in reading by students, notably 2,400 more elementary-level students reading at or above grade level within the district.
 Sacramento City Unified School District second and third graders showed a 12.5 percent gain in reading achievement, as contrasted with a statewide average of 3.5 percent.
 SCUSD students in fourth, fifth, and sixth grades showed an improvement of 5.0 percent (1.6 percent statewide).
 Additional Packard Foundation funding is allowing the district to make substantial site improvements at Pacific Elementary School.

 In accepting his plaque of recognition, Dr. Meaney applauded the leadership role played by SCUSD Superintendent Dr. Jim Sweeney, saying that Sacramento City Unified is becoming "the shining light of California" in school achievement.
 He pointed out that a video outlining the district's success can be seen on the County Office of Education Website.
 Dr. Meaney also mentioned that of the 114 specific programs and services provided by the County Office, 102 of them are utilized by Sacramento City Unified School District.
 Dr. Furry similarly noted the national attention being given to SCUSD for its accomplishments, deeming this a time "to celebrate the teaching that is going on in this district."